It makes sense to ask for a raise when you’ve done a good job at work.

 Why: Your salary payout is the most vital piece of your compensation, but it’s important to remember that it isn’t the whole picture on how to ask for a raise.
 Most companies offer a variety of benefits as a part of their full compensation packages, including perks like stocks, parental leave and education stipends.
 Making sure you’re being appropriately compensated is more than just finding the right dollar amount — it’s also about receiving proper support for your individual lifestyle.

 How: Within the benefits your company offers, perhaps you want to ask for additional vacation time, payment of an MBA program, or a larger slug of stock option grants.
-And, your company may be open to hearing requests for additional benefits that they currently don’t offer.
+And, your company may be open to hearing requests for additional benefits they don’t offer.

 Why: Ultimately, the strongest information you can bring to your salary review is about your own performance.
 Ducot suggests employees be prepared to communicate what they think is the unique value they bring to the company.